Storms go through rapid intensification when they increase at least 35 mph in 24 hours

 In 2015, Hurricane Patricia, one of the strongest storms ever recorded, went through one of the fastest and most drastic rapid intensification cycles, with winds increasing about 120 mph in 24 hours.

 These storms are more dangerous

 Storms that undergo rapid intensification tend to be more dangerous than other storms because they frequently end up as major hurricanes.
 Adding to the problem, the speed at which they strengthen allows for less warning time.
-This happened to those on the island of Dominica ahead of Hurricane Maria.
+This happened to those on the island of Dominica ahead of Hurricane Maria last year.

 “The Category 5 was announced very late today,” Dominican Prime Minister Roosevelt Skerrit told CNN on Monday night.